It just doesn’t get any better than biology!

 No subject is moving faster than Biology.
 With recent advances in our knowledge of genetics, the sequencing of the human genome, and a fierce world-wide debate raging over evolution, stem cell research, cloning, GM crops and many other topics – there is no greater time to be studying Biology.

-The Biology Department consists of 6 full time teachers and one & half slightly mad lab technicians.
-The Department has won 7 Good Schools Guide Awards in the last 9 years.
+The Biology Department consists of six full-time teachers and one & half slightly mad lab technicians.
+The Department has won no less than seven Good Schools Guide Awards in the last nine years!

 Science is a core subject, which is studied by all pupils in the school up to GCSE.
 Pupils are prepared for the London Edexcel IGCSE Science Examinations.
 The subject is taught as the three separate Sciences of Biology, Chemistry and Physics.
 Pupils will be entered for either the IGCSE Double Award Science Examination (2 GCSE passes) or three separate IGCSE Sciences (3 GCSE passes)

 IGCSE Double Award Course